independent AI researcher · infrastructure architect

 I believe AI should be a partner, not just a tool.
 Everything I build reflects that.

 RYS — Repeat Your Self, David Ng's method — duplicates a block of transformer layers so hidden states pass through the same reasoning circuit twice.
-I ran it on four Qwen3 sizes (0.6B, 1.7B, 8B, 32B) using alainnothere's llm-circuit-finder for the probe sweep.
+I ran it on four Qwen3 sizes (0.6B, 1.7B, 8B, 32B) using alainnothere's llm-circuit-finder for the probe sweep — then took the same method across 10 architecture families, 135M to 32B.
 Zero training, zero weight changes — architectural surgery.

 +6.3%